BernardoMarta/SQL_challenge/README.md

-# Vending Machine Database Project
+# SQL Challenge - Vending Machine Database Project

 ## About the Project